gnosis/dex-contracts/scripts/README.md

 ### Ensure OWL Liquidity

 This is meant to check and ensure that there are orders selling OWL at an appropriate price between all listed token on the exchange.
+Note, that this will place orders if there is not enough liquidity.

 ```sh
 npx truffle exec build/common/scripts/ensure_owl_liquidity.js --network rinkeby